Katt Williams: Legal issues

+Katt Williams has faced legal issues throughout his career, including 19 felony charges.
+While he has pleaded no contest and has received sentences of probation and fines, he maintains that he has no felony convictions on his record.

 On November 13, 2006, Williams was arrested at Los Angeles International Airport after a gun that had been reported stolen was found in his briefcase.
 On December 14, he pleaded no contest to a misdemeanor count of carrying a concealed firearm and was sentenced to three years' probation, ordered to pay restitution, and given credit for the three days he spent in jail.

 In November 2010, Williams was arrested by police while working on a film in Coweta County, Georgia.
 He was accused of stealing $3,500 worth of coins and jewelry.
 He was released the following day on a $40,000 bond.
 Police later charged him with burglary and criminal trespass.

 On June 11, 2011, Williams was arrested in connection with an alleged assault on a tractor driver.
 The alleged victim said three women approached his tractor at around 4:30 p.m. local time and attacked him with rocks and dirt clods, causing him facial injuries.
 Los Angeles County Sheriff's Department officers arrived on the scene and arrested the three women for assault with a deadly weapon, and arrested Williams for felony intimidation of a witness.
 He was booked into jail and released that same night on $50,000 bail.

 On November 15, 2012, Williams was arrested in Oakland, California, on charges of suspicion of assault with a deadly weapon; he had allegedly beaten an 18-year-old with a bottle aboard Williams' tour bus in Berkeley, California.

 An attendee of Williams' shortened performance at the Oracle Arena in Oakland on November 16, 2012, filed a class action lawsuit days after the event, seeking compensation for himself and "all others who paid money for a show, but got nothing but Katt Williams' nonperformance".

 On December 2, 2012, Williams was arrested in Seattle after he allegedly got into a dispute at a bar in the South Lake Union neighborhood.
 His arrest came after he no-showed the first night of a planned two-night performance at the Paramount Theatre.
 Five days later, he was arrested in Dunnigan, California, on a bench warrant arising from an incident the previous month in Sacramento, California, during which he allegedly drove a three-wheeled motorbike onto a sidewalk and refused to stop for police.
 The resulting chase was halted due to safety concerns, and the bench warrant was issued after Williams narrowly missed several bystanders.